Nominations Open for the SGAC Co-Chair Election 2023

 - A Letter of Intent addressing the selection criteria above and outlining why you wish to be Co-Chair, including examples of past leadership skills and how you can improve the organisation over the next two years

-- A 1-2 page document highlighting your goals for the duration of your term and your vision for SGAC
+- A plan highlighting your goals for the duration of your term and your vision for SGAC

-- We suggest you include the name of your supporters in the email body instead of the application documents, as most nominators prefer to remain anonymous to the voting pool.
+- You should include the name of your supporters in the email body instead of the application documents, as most nominators prefer to remain anonymous to the voting pool.

-- Regional coordinators can nominate more than one application, and have the right to vote for the most eligible candidate during the election irrespective of their nominations.
+- Nominators can nominate more than one application, and have the right to vote for the most eligible candidate during the election irrespective of their nominations.

-- The voting pool for the election will include regional coordinators serving on the SGAC Executive Committee during the voting period (March 2022).
+- The voting pool for the election will be the Regional Coordinators serving on the SGAC Executive Committee during the voting period (March 2023).
+Any Regional Coordinators with a conflict of interest as defined in section 7 of the SGAC Bylaws must withdraw from the vote.

 Question and Answer Period with SGAC RCs and other Executive Committee Members*